-The cost of labor depends on developers’ origin as well.
+The cost of labor depends on the developers’ origin as well.

-As low prices and high quality are what everybody is looking for, turn your attention to developers from Eastern Europe and from Ukraine in particular.
+Since low prices and high quality are what everybody is looking for, turn your attention to developers from Eastern Europe and from Ukraine in particular.
 Information Technologies are the main driver of the country's economy today and the specialists are interested in staying on top of the latest trends.

-- A project manager, a person who communicates with the client and cares about delivering all project requirements to the development team.
+- A project manager is a person who communicates with the client most and delivers all project requirements to the development team.

 - UI/UX designer, a person on which depends on the app’s structure and visual appearance.

-- A quality assurance engineer, who monitors every phase of the software development process.
-He makes sure that new products work before they are released to the public.
+- Quality Assurance (QA) engineer, who monitors every phase of the software development process.
+He makes sure that new products work as expected before they are released to the public.

 An extended team may consist of: